Standard for creating health content

 Developing this standard

-This standard, which we've developed with NHS England, replaces the Information Standard (on NHSE website).
+This standard, which we've developed with NHS England, replaces their former assessment and certification scheme known as the Information Standard, which has now closed.

 We've carried out user research with a range of NHS organisations and other organisations that create health content.
 We also consulted the Patient Information Forum, a UK organisation that represents health information producers.